School of Adult and Graduate Education

 Cedar Crest College was one of the first institutions to have an accredited forensic science program and is one of just eight institutions in the nation to have both its graduate and undergraduate studies accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC) of the American Academy of Forensic Sciences.
 Our MSFS students benefit from an unsurpassed education that makes them highly desirable to prospective employers.

-Our faculty members have more than 60 years of professional forensic science experience, and they routinely publish in peer-reviewed publications and present original research at forensic science conferences.
+Our faculty members have more than 75 years of professional forensic science experience, and they routinely publish in peer-reviewed publications and present original research at forensic science conferences.
 Our program director, Lawrence Quarino, Ph.D., is past chair of FEPAC, the leading accreditation commission in the field (see above).
-Our program has as many faculty members who are certified by the American Board of Criminalistics as any other college in the nation.
+Our program has three faculty members who are certified by the American Board of Criminalistics.

 Our programs will take you from the crime scene to the courtroom.
 Here, you will receive instruction in subjects as diverse as DNA analysis, toxicology, trace evidence examination, and how to testify as an expert witness.
 This generalist approach will prepare you to compete for a wide array of careers.